-The newest force in Cypriot football plays at the very latest football stadium to be unveiled on the island.
-Formed in 1994, league runners-up three years running from 2014 to 2016, AEK Larnaca recently built a new home right next door to the old one.
+The newest force in Cypriot football were only formed in 1994, and were league runners-up three years running from 2015 to 2017.
+In between, AEK Larnaca built a new home right next door to the old one.

 A neat, compact venue of 7,400 seats, the AEK Arena was opened in October 2016.
 After witnessing AEK’s third consecutive title chase behind APOEL Nicosia, the AEK Arena saw its first European action when Lincoln Red Imps of Gibraltar were stomped 5-0 here in June 2017.

-As Larnaca attempt to repeat group-stage achievements in the Europa League, so similarly ambitious Apollon of Limassol 60km away are also have to make use the AEK Arena as home turf for international fixtures.
+As Larnaca strove to reach the group stage in the Europa League, so ambitious Apollon of Limassol 60km away also made use of the AEK Arena as home turf for earlier rounds in the competition.

 Across the stadium façade immediately facing AEK’s abandoned former home of the Neo GSZ, a mural illustrates the club’s 20th-century heritage.